nanovazquez/reactjs-training/exercise-3/README.md

     });
     ```

-    > **What are we doing here?** This is pure ES6 code, the latest version of JavaScript.
+    > **Note:** What are we doing here?
+This is pure ES6 code, the latest version of JavaScript.
 We are simply creating two functions that will receive some information as arguments and return an object as response.
 For instance, the first function is equivalent to this JS code, that.

         ```js
         var mapStateToProps = function (state) {